Quick facts

 Estonian Open Air Museum (Rocca al Mare)

-The Estonian Open Air Museum is a wide, peaceful museum landscape of historic farm buildings, village life, and coastal forest — a perfect half-day when you want fresh air and culture in one.
+The Estonian Open Air Museum is a wide, peaceful museum landscape of historic farm buildings, village life, and coastal forest — a perfect half-day when you

 Place